Pierce Brosnan: Being Bond

-Brosnan returned in 1997's Tomorrow Never Dies and 1999's The World Is Not Enough, which were also successful.
-In 2002, Brosnan appeared for the fourth time as Bond in Die Another Day, receiving mixed reviews similarly to the former two, but was a success at the box office.
-Brosnan himself subsequently criticised many aspects of his fourth Bond movie.
-During the promotion, he mentioned that he would like to continue his role as James Bond: "I'd like to do another, sure.
-Connery did six.
-Six would be a number, then never come back."
-Brosnan asked Eon Productions, when accepting the role, to be allowed to work on other projects between Bond films.
-The request was granted, and for every Bond film, Brosnan appeared in at least two other mainstream films, including several he produced, playing a wide range of roles, ranging from a scientist in Tim Burton's Mars Attacks!, to the title role in Grey Owl, which documents the life of Englishman Archibald Stansfeld Belaney, one of Canada's first conservationists.

 Shortly after the release of Die Another Day, the media began questioning whether or not Brosnan would reprise the role for a fifth time.
 At that time, Brosnan was approaching his 50th birthday.
 Brosnan kept in mind that both fans and critics were very unhappy with Roger Moore playing the role until the age of 57, but he was receiving popular support from both critics and the franchise fanbase for a fifth instalment.
 For this reason, he remained enthusiastic about reprising his role.
 In October 2004, Brosnan said he considered himself dismissed from the role.
 Although Brosnan had frequently been rumoured as still in the running to play Bond, he had denied it several times, and in February 2005 he posted on his website that he was finished with the role.
 Daniel Craig took over the role on 14 October 2005.
 In an interview with The Globe and Mail, Brosnan was asked what he thought of Craig as the new James Bond.
 He replied, "I'm looking forward to it like we're all looking forward to it.
 Daniel Craig is a great actor and he's going to do a fantastic job."
 He re-affirmed this support in an interview to the International Herald Tribune, stating that "[Craig's] on his way to becoming a memorable Bond."
 Brosnan later admitted that he was hurt by the end of his tenure; "Barbara [Broccoli] and Michael [Wilson] were on the line – 'We're so sorry.'
 She was crying, Michael was stoic and he said, 'You were a great James Bond.
 Thank you very much,' and I said, 'Thank you very much.
 Goodbye.'
 That was it.
 I was utterly shocked and just kicked to the kerb with the way it went down."